King's Lynn: new opportunity for artists and creative technologists

 Are you looking to learn new skills and work site-specifically with light and projection?

 We’re looking for teams to take part in our R&D challenge to create new projection ideas for King’s Lynn town centre.
-Applications are welcomed from teams of 2 to 4 people offering a range of skills and a shared interest in seeing how they can apply the skills in the creation of new projection based works.
-For further details, please read the full brief and Q&A before completing the application form.
+The deadline for applications was 5pm on 08 May 2017.
+We welcomed applications from teams of 2 to 4 people offering a range of skills and a shared interest in seeing how they can apply the skills in the creation of new projection based works.
+Although it's too late to apply, the brief remains available for information here - the full brief.

 The in_collusion programme, a three year talent development programme, is helping creative people and businesses to develop new skills and ideas around three emerging technologies - artificial intelligence, data culture, and virtual/augmented/mixed reality.
 Collusion is working in King’s Lynn alongside four other hubs across the region: Wisbech, Peterborough, Huntingdon and Bury St Edmunds.